Irish Chicken with Cabbage and Potatoes

 Variations

-- Swap the protein: Feel free to use chicken breasts instead of thighs if you prefer a leaner cut.
+- Swap the protein: Try using drumsticks or breasts instead of thighs for a different texture.

-- Add more veggies: Toss in carrots or bell peppers for extra color and nutrition.
+- Add more veggies: Toss in carrots or bell peppers for added nutrition and color.

-- Change up the seasoning: Try using different herbs like rosemary or oregano if thyme isn’t your favorite.
+- Change the seasoning: Experiment with different herbs like rosemary or oregano for a unique twist.

 How to Make Irish Chicken with Cabbage and Potatoes

-Drain most of the excess bacon grease from the pan but leave a little behind for flavor.
-Add chopped cabbage and sauté it for about 2-3 minutes until it wilts slightly.
-This softens it up while enhancing its natural sweetness.
+Drain most of the bacon grease from your pan but leave just enough to sauté your cabbage.
+Add it to the pan, cooking for about 2–3 minutes until it starts wilting.
+This enhances its sweetness and makes it tender.

 Pro Tips for Making Irish Chicken with Cabbage and Potatoes